tcampanella/BritishGasTest/README.md

 # BritishGasTest

-he actual repository is to provide a solution to the first question of a quiz proposed by British Gas.
+The actual repository is to provide a solution to the first question of a quiz proposed by British Gas.

 The project can be manually built by executing the following maven command: